cristian-web2/cristian-web2/README.md

+**cristian-web2/cristian-web2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

                                                      welcome👋

-**cristian-web2/cristian-web2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Information about me, I hope you like it 😎

 - 🙋‍♂️ My name is Cristian Castro Ticona
 - 💻 study: systems engineering